Expanding and Promoting Alternative Care and kNowledge in Decision-making Trial (ExPAND)

 Nephrology practices add a primary palliative care program to support patients who choose ATPs and their families.
 The program provides care coordination, symptom management, advance care planning, and psychosocial support to supplement usual care from their nephrologist.

-Aim 1: Compare the effectiveness of Approaches 1 and 2 in a) increasing proportion of patients choosing ATP and b) reducing patient-reported decisional conflict about treatment.
+Aim 1: Compare the effectiveness of Approaches 1 and 2 in increasing proportion of patients choosing ATP and explore comparative effectiveness on patient reported outcomes of decisional conflict and shared decision-making as well as health care utilization and advance care planning.

 Aim 2: Compare the patient and family experience of ATP care between Approaches 1 and 2 in terms of quality of life, services used, and end of life (EOL) experience.
 Aim 2a will focus on experience while patients are receiving an ATP.
 Aim 2b will describe the EOL experience.